My easy Gluten Free Shepherd’s Pie is a classic British recipe that’s a firm favorite in our house and perfect comfort food any time of the year!

 But, here in the USA ground beef seems to be the more popular way to make an easy Shepherd’s Pie.

 Whatever you choose to use will work really well for this recipe, it’s tasty either way!

-And of course it’s gluten free and can easily be made dairy free if you omit the cheese topping or opt to use vegan cheese instead.
+It can easily be made dairy free if you omit the cheese topping, or opt to use vegan cheese instead.

 My first tip is to make sure that you saute the onions and carrots first, it brings out the natural sweetness of the vegetables and just adds to the overall flavor of the dish.

 Don’t skip browning the lamb or beef either, it also helps dramatically with the flavor and to get that lovely Maillard reaction going on!

 Ground lamb does tend to have quite a lot of fat so I skim some (but not all, it adds to the flavor) of it off after I brown it.

 If you use ground beef then you may or may not need to skim some fat off after browning depending on the fat content of the meat.

 I would urge you to use caution and NOT pour all the lovely juices down the sink as you’re pouring away the flavor!